bitwarden/contributing-docs/docs/architecture/adr/0015-short-lived-browser-services.md

 This option is the most flexible and allows us to keep the benefits of Observables while avoiding the flakiness associated with the page visibility events.

-These short lived subject will be accomplished by creating visualization-level Services with the same lifetime as the components they serve.
+These short lived subject will be accomplished by creating visualization-level services with the same lifetime as the components they serve.
 Data will be synced between these short-lived services and the long-lived extensions living in the background.